Dr Mohamed ElGhazaly

 Current research

 The aged populations are generally more susceptible to infections.
 ElGhazaly's work uncovers methods by which a bacterium, known as Salmonella can promote premature ageing (senescence) within our cells in order to manipulate the host and establish infections.
 Aged cells tend to secrete an unusual profile of proteins depending on the stress.
 In his project, he examines the typhoid toxin, which is secreted by Salmonella Typhi to induce senescence.
-The project highlights how one bacterium, using one virulence factor can modulate our tissue microenvironment to establish an deadly infection.
+The project highlights how one bacterium, using one virulence factor can modulate our tissue microenvironment to establish a deadly infection.

 Future research vision